dev-paulL/countries-api-vite-react/README.md

 - 🧹 Cleaned up my code by extracting more components and functions to sorted separate files.
 - Changed `createBrowserRouter()` to `createHashRouter()` so the routing works on Github Pages *(GitHub pages does not support routing for single page apps)* => for example : [https://dev-paull.github.io/countries-api-vite-react/#/mongolia](https://dev-paull.github.io/countries-api-vite-react/#/mongolia)
 - 👉 Coming soon: Better UI and animations
+- 🌜 User preferred theme is now used by default
+- Learning about `<Suspense>` and performance improvements

 ### What I learned